Skip to main content

 What we're checking for:

-• Code violations - missing fire barriers, inadequate ventilation, materials that haven't met code requirements in like fifteen years
+• Code issues: missing fire barriers, inadequate ventilation, or outdated materials that no longer meet current code

-Dallas uses International Building Code standards for commercial roofs.[3]
-Those codes aren't arbitrary bureaucracy - they exist because buildings have caught fire, roofs have blown off in windstorms, structures have collapsed.
-Fire resistance requirements.
-Wind uplift ratings.
-Structural load capacity.
+Dallas enforces current building code on commercial roofs, and those codes aren't arbitrary bureaucracy.
+They exist because buildings have caught fire, roofs have blown off in windstorms, structures have collapsed.
+Fire resistance, wind uplift ratings, structural load capacity.
 It all matters when you're protecting a building worth hundreds of thousands or millions of dollars.

 Sometimes we only need minor deck repairs before installing your new roof.
 Cool, easy project.
 Other times?
 The deck needs major work.
 Or complete replacement.
 Nobody likes finding that out, but better to discover it during our inspection than three months after we've installed a new membrane over rotting decking.